-NIVAINCE MIGHEIGH 13 Key Governance Principles All directors are elected annually.
+Key Governance Principles All directors are elected annually.
 In uncontested director elections, each director is elected by a majority of shares present and entitled to vote.
-Directors may not stand for reelection after age 74, unless otherwise determined by the Board that waiving this restriction is in the best interests of Stockholders.
-Directors annually review and assess board performance and the overall skills and areas of expertise present on the Board, and when determined to be in the best interests of the Company, recommend to Stockholders the election of new directors to add a fresh perspective and ensure adequate succession planning.
+Directors may not stand for reelection after age 74, unless otherwise determined by the Board that waiving this restriction is in the best interests of stockholders.
+Directors annually review and assess board performance and the overall skills and areas of expertise present on the Board and, when determined to be in the best interests of the Company, recommend to stockholders the election of new directors to add a fresh perspective and ensure adequate succession planning.
 No member of the Audit Committee may serve on the audit committees of more than two other public companies.
-Board Independence 8 of the 9 director nominees are independent.
+Board Independence 10 of the 11 director nominees are independent.
 Our CEO is the only member of management who serves as a director.
-Our Audit, Compensation and Leadership Talent and Corporate Governance committees are comprised solely of independent directors.
+Our Audit, Compensation and Leadership Talent and Corporate Governance Committees are comprised solely of independent directors.
 The committee chairs play a key role in shaping the agendas and information presented to their committees.
 The Board and the Committees have the authority to hire independent advisors, as they deem appropriate.
 Presiding Director The independent directors annually elect an independent Presiding Director.
 The Presiding Director chairs regularly scheduled executive sessions.
 The Presiding Director, together with the Chairman, plays a key role in forming the agendas and information presented to the Board.
 The Presiding Director has additional duties and responsibilities set forth on page 14.
 Board Oversight of Risk and Strategy Enterprise-wide risk management is overseen by our Audit Committee, which reports on such matters to the Board.
 Our Compensation Committee reviews compensation practices to ensure that they do not encourage imprudent risk taking.
 Our Board directly oversees and advises management on development and execution of corporate strategy.
 Stockholder Rights No "poison pill" or similar stockholder rights plan.
 No supermajority voting requirements.
+Stockholders owning 3% or more of our outstanding shares of common stock for a period of at least three years to have the right to include in our proxy statement nominees for election equal to the greater of two directors or 20% of our Board of Directors.

-Stockholder proxy access: stockholders owning 3% or more of our outstanding shares of common stock for a period of at least three years to include in our proxy statement nominees for election equal to the greater of two directors or 20% of our Board of Directors.
-Stockholders holding 25% or more of the Company's common stock have the right to require that we hold a special Stockholders' meeting to consider matters that are the proper subject of stockholder action.
-Regular outreach and engagement with Stockholders.
+Our Corporate Governance Framework Stockholders holding 25% or more of the Company's common stock have the right to require that we hold a special meeting of stockholders to consider matters that are the proper subject of stockholder action.
+Regular outreach and engagement with stockholders is a key objective.
 Compensation Governance A significant percentage of the compensation paid to our named executive officers ("NEOs") is performance-based and exposed to fluctuations in the price of our common stock (page 26).
-Robust share ownership guidelines for our directors, NEOs and other senior executives (pages 16 and 40).
+Robust share ownership guidelines for our directors, NEOs and other senior executives (pages 16 and 39).
 The Compensation and Leadership Talent Committee engages an independent consultant on executive compensation matters.
-Succession Planning CEO and management succession planning is one of the board's highest priorities Our board devotes significant attention to identifying and developing talented senior leaders.
+Succession Planning CEO and management succession planning is one of the board's highest priorities.
+Our board devotes significant attention to identifying and developing talented senior leaders.